Altermagnetism and superconductivity in a multiorbital t-J model: Mean field phase diagram

-(iv) {\bf Weak {\alm} order:} Remarkably, for $J_2 < 0$, we find a second window of weak {\alm} order at weak coupling, for densities $0.26 \lesssim \bar{n} \lesssim 0.3$, featuring a small ordered moment.
-This phase can be understood as being driven by the quasi-1D vHS seen in Fig.~\ref{fig:Band_Structure} corresponding to a low filling of the $X,Y$ bands.
-In this regime, it is well known that the divergent DOS leads to a strongly enhanced ferromagnetic Stoner susceptibility.
+(iv) {\bf Itinerant {\alm}/{SDW} order:} Remarkably, for $J_2 < 0$, we find a second window of {\alm} order at weak coupling, for densities $0.26 \lesssim \bar{n} \lesssim 0.3$, featuring a small ordered moment.
+This {\it itinerant} {\alm} phase can be understood as being driven by the quasi-1D vHS seen in Fig.~\ref{fig:Band_Structure} corresponding to a low filling of the $X,Y$ bands.
+In this regime, it is well known that the divergent DOS leads to a strongly enhanced ferromagnetic Stoner susceptibility for the quasi-one-dimensional X and Y bands.
 The weak {\alm} phase then results from the effective AFM Hund's coupling seen in Eq.~\ref{eq:projXY} between weakly ferromagnetic X and Y chains in the projected two-orbital model.
+The itinerant {\alm} state has the same symmetry as the strong coupling {\alm}, except for being metallic and featuring a highly reduced moment.
+Such an itinerant {\alm} order would also be stabilized if we set $J_2=0$ but instead include intra-cluster or inter-cluster further neighbor repulsive interactions, so it could arise purely from an extended Hubbard model on the square-octagon lattice.
+We expect that this van Hove mechanism of {\alm} order might also arise naturally in realistic models and materials with quasi-1D bands.

-The weak {\alm} state has the same symmetry as the strong coupling {\alm}, except for a highly reduced moment.
-For \(J_2>0\), we find a weak SDW ordering in the same density regime; however, the ordering wave-vector is \(\boq \approx M/2\), with a \(d\)-type ordering within the unit cell (similar to the \alm).
-This ordering wavevector corresponds to the approximate nesting of the Fermi surface at these densities; this instability is further bolstered by interactions (see Appendix \ref{appendix:magnetic} for results from RPA calculation).
+For \(J_2>0\), we find a weak SDW ordering in the same density regime; however, the ordering wave-vector is \(\boq \approx \boldsymbol{M}/2\), with a \(d\)-type ordering within the unit cell (similar to the \alm), so we label it as $d-$SDW.
+This ordering wavevector corresponds to the approximate nesting of the Fermi surface at these densities; this instability is bolstered by interactions (see Appendix \ref{appendix:magnetic} for results from RPA calculation).